Neslihan Demirkol is a research associate of the Corpus Musicae Ottomanicae (CMO) project, based within the University of Münster, Germany.

-Dr. Neslihan Demirkol is an assistant professor in the Department of Turkish Language and Literature at the Ankara Social Sciences University.
-She holds an M.A and Ph.D. from Bilkent University.
-Her research and teaching interests are modern Turkish literature, literary theories, literary history, cultural studies and translation studies.
+Her research and teaching interests are modern Turkish literature, literary theories, literary history, translation studies, adaptations and translations of One Thousand and One Nights in Turkish and their influences in Turkish literature.
 Her MA thesis focuses on the definition of loyalty in literary translations from a cultural perspective.
 Her Ph.D dissertation criticizes the mainstream discourse of Turkish literary modernization and provides a new perspective to the literary history with emphasize on the literary translations using Pierre Bourdieu’s sociological approach to the dynamics of cultural production.
 She has experience in teaching academic writing in Turkish and Ottoman language classes.

-Neslihan was a member of the Expert Committee for Intercultural Dialogue of Turkish National Commission for UNESCO between 2008 and 2013 and she conducted secretarial works of the committee.
-She also took part in the joint common heritage projects designed by Expert Committees for Intercultural Dialogue and Intangible Heritage and carried out with Macedonia, Bulgaria and Romania.
-She is a member of ÇEVBİR (Professional Association of Translators) since 2006 and since 2011 she has been in the editorial board of Kebikeç, a peer-reviewed academic journal in the field of humanities and social sciences published since 1995.
+Demirkol was a member of the Expert Committee for Intercultural Dialogue of the Turkish National Commission for UNESCO between 2008 and 2013.
+She has been a member of ÇEVBİR (Professional Association of Translators) since 2006.
+She has been on the editorial board of Kebikeç, a peer-reviewed academic journal in the field of humanities and social sciences, since 2011; and fe journal, an international peer-reviewed academic journal in the field of feminist critique and gender studies, since 2018.

 Demirkol, N. (2016).
 “Lutf ile, ta’bîr eyle “: Kaya Sultan and Melek Ahmed Paşa anlatısında rüyaların işlevi.
 In H. Çolak, Z. Kocabıyıkoğlu-Çeçen & N. I. Demirakın (Eds.), Ayşegül Keskin Çolak’a armağan tarih ve edebiyat yazıları (pp. 39-51).
 Ankara: Kebikeç Yayınları.